 LANGUAGE AND MEANING: It is the job of the experts to construct an actor story which satisfies all expectations raised in the vision statement.
 This requires from the experts to use a language for communication.
 The primary approach is to start with the most common language, the everyday language which can be assumed to be understood by everybody or - if the experts are representing a multicultural group - to use that language which is most common for all.
 A main characteristic of an everyday language is that phenomenon which usually is called meaning.
 If someone utters a language expression like 'There is a red car' then usually everybody who is hearing this utterance will be stimulated by this utterance to look for some object in his environment which 'looks like a care which is red'.
 Thus the language expression as such is different from that something to which it is pointing to.
-Moreover, the language expression as such, the sound which one can hear, is also not itself the pointer!
-The pointer from language expression to something else is located in our brain.
+Moreover, the language expression as such, the sound which one can hear, is also not itself the pointer!1 The pointer from language expression to something else is located in our brain.

 All children have to learn step by step which kinds of language expressions have to be associated with which kinds of other things.
-For this they have to collect more and more pointers in their head which allow such a switching from language expression to something else and from something (the read car there before you) to a language expression.
-The set of all these pointers together constitutes the meaning function $\mu$ of a language Lwhich is mapping from the expressions of a language $L{expr}$ to the meaning of the language $L{mean}$ and vice versa.
-The meaning function represents therefore a bidirectional mapping $\mu: L{expr} \leftrightarrow L{mean}$ .
-It is known from developmental psychology that the children not only have to learn the meaning function $\mu$ but also the structure of the world of objects (cf. Harris (1992), Fletcher and MacWhinney (1995), and Bloom (2000)).
+For this they have to collect more and more pointers in their head which allow such a 1 If somebody would utter a German expression like 'Da ist ein rotes Auto' instead of an English expression, then all those who cannot understand German would not react. switching from language expression to something else and from something (the read car there before you) to a language expression.2 The set of all these pointers together constitutes the meaning function μ of a language Lwhich is mapping from the expressions of a language L{expr} to the meaning of the language L{mean} and vice versa.
+The meaning function represents therefore a bidirectional mapping $\mu : L{expr} \leftrightarrow L{mean}$.
+It is known from developmental psychology that the children not only have to learn the meaning function μ but also the structure of the world of objects (cf. Harris (1992)3, Fletcher and MacWhinney (1995)4, and Bloom (2000)5).
 This is the reason why children will start playing with words and language expressions only if they have built up a sufficiently rich structure of objects in their heads which can serve as the counterpart of the possible language expressions to enable the meaning of language.
 And they have to learn with the meaning function of a language the structure of the language expressions too.